EwellNeuroLab/Seizure-Analysis-GUI/README.md

 **_Seizure detection_**

+The built-in seizure detection algorithm is a thresholding on a bandpass-filtered LFP.
+Detect peaks are merged within a certain time window and considered as seizure when they are longer than a user-defined time.
+Moreover, a second algorithm is provided that takes the FFT of the downsampled LFP in small windows and averages it out in the 4-40 Hz frequency range.
+The resulting trace is thresholded and the detected points are merged within a certain time window and considered as seizure when they are longer than a user-defined time

 Click on the *Seizure Detection* button.
-A detection window pops up where the user can set the followings. .
+A detection window pops up where the user can set the followings.

+1) When the checkbox is clicked, the custom-written algorithm is used (in this case, the FFT-based algorithm).
-1) Channel: channel to use for seizure detection
+2) Channel: channel to use for seizure detection
-2) Threshold: Amplitude threshold (N x std, where N can be set as integer)
+3) Threshold: Amplitude threshold (N x std, where N can be set as integer)
-3) Min Dur (s): minimum duration of a seizure
+4) Min Dur (s): minimum duration of a seizure
+5) Merge Bursts (s): the time-window within detected bursts are merged to form seizure candidates

-LFP is downsampled (500 Hz) and filtered (3-50 Hz).
+By default, LFP is downsampled (500 Hz) and filtered (3-50 Hz).
 In the same window, these parameters can be adjusted.

 1) DownSample (Hz): new (lower) sample rate for the LFP
-2) BandPass (Hz): lower and upper boundaries of the bandpass filter
+2) FreqRange (Hz): lower and upper boundaries of the bandpass filter/ frequency band where the mean is calculated in the case of the 2nd algorithm
 3) Press the *Apply Filter Settings* button

 When everything is set, press the *Run Detection* button.
 Detected seizures are displayed.
 Results can be accepted by the *Accept Results* button or can be rerun after modifying thresholding/filtering parameters.

 *Note: if seizure detection has already happened in this working directory, the GUI offers the user to load previous settings.*

+**_Custom-written seizure detection_**

+The user may use their own algorithm to detect seizures.
+In order to demonstrate how to do this, we added a second, spectral-based algorithm.
+The algorithm is wrapped up in the CustomSeizureDetection() function and contains the following features:

+1)  Input of any custom-written detection algorithm - the LFP read by the GUI
+2)  Incorporate the input fields, such as FreqRange and Channel to provide user settings for any kind of algorithm (optional)
+3)  Output - Seizure Onset, Seizure Offset and Duration vectors measured in seconds (N events means N long vectors) - that are crucial to ensure that the scoring works well!
+Moreover, an output mat file where any information about the seizure can be saved.

+When the user wishes to use their own algorithm, the content of this function needs to be replaced to any arbitrary algorithm.

 **_Scoring_**